erc20-amis/erc20-amis/_faqs/XX-whatconsensus.md

 ---
 layout: faq
-title:  "What distributed consensus model does the QRL follow?"
+title:  "What distributed consensus model does the AMIS follow?"
 date:   2017-11-27
 categories: PoS
 ---
-The QRL uses Proof of Stake (PoS) as the type of algorithm to reach consensus about the finality of transactions on the network.
+The AMIS ERC20 Token uses the Ethereum algorithm to reach consensus about the finality of transactions on the network.